howion/notes/poems/02-salve-salve-salve-parve.md

 Would you curse or bestow him with the truth?

 Only with you I have the joie de vivre,\
-Without you its all a blither,\
+Without you its all a blither.\
 What would you whisper to this perceiver?\
 Would these delicate eyes ever notice me?